notofonts/noto-fonts/FAQ.md

 Noto fonts for each script are developed in a collaborative approach.
 We work together with font foundries, design houses, and talented designers to develop requirements for each script and for the languages that use that script.
 Those requirements then lead to design proposals.
 We then work with reviewers who are native readers of the languages (for living languages) for which the fonts are being designed (often they are experts in the language or it’s typography) to refine the design proposals.
 Sometimes this requires working through conflicting design reviews and the careful tweezing out of personal preference.
 Once the design proposal has been fully vetted, a cycle of font development along with review at each step goes on.
 How long this takes will vary for each script based on a range of factors including the complexity, number and responsiveness of reviewers, number of glyphs required, and conflicting resource allocation.
 At the end of all this a technical review of the font is made to hopefully catch any issues.
 This isn’t foolproof and just like every shipping software system on the planet there will be issues.
 If you find one then file a bug and we’ll look after it.

-### Where are the fonts?

-All the Noto fonts are included in this GitHub repository.
-Exceptions: Noto CJK fonts are in [noto-cjk](https://github.com/googlei18n/noto-cjk); Noto Emoji and Noto Color Emoji are in [noto-emoji](https://github.com/googlei18n/noto-emoji); tools for testing are in [nototools](https://github.com/googlei18n/nototools).
-Some other source files are available in [noto-source](https://github.com/googlei18n/noto-source).

 ### Is Noto just a copy of font X?

 Noto Sans for Latin was designed by the same person, Steve Matteson, who has worked with us on other Latin script fonts before.
 Noto Sans for Latin and these earlier designs have some of the same design goals and with the same designer working on them they do share some resemblance.